soondaar/hit140-data-science-project/README.md

 # hit140-data-science-project
-This is my Foundation Of Data Science Project
+This is our Foundation Of Data Science Project